 Set within the superclass codes are specific groupings of areas.
 These areas are highlighted in the chart below.
 The college gathers data in relation to enrolments, withdrawals, retention and success rates/successful outcomes.
-Data has been collected and collated for sessions 2014/15, 2015/16 and 2016/17.
+Data has been collected and collated for the previous three sessions up to 2018-19.
 This data provides us with a baseline from which to set some of our actions within the GAP.